The Use of Carbon Dioxide in Cultivation Facilities

 What to consider when constructing a cultivation facility?

 Troy Dayton states, "Aside from cryptocurrency, there is simply no other industry changing as rapidly or as unevenly as the cannabis sector".
-Like most large commercial investments, construction is key and its all about the location.
+Like most large commercial investments, construction is key, and it's all about the location.
 When it comes to building a cultivation facility, in order to grow, climate plays a major role.
-Cultivators need to recognize even the smallest of influences such as sunlight, wind, and previous natural disasters which all could play a disastrous role.
+Cultivators need to recognize even the smallest of influences, such as sunlight, wind, and previous natural disasters, could all play a disastrous role.

-While licensing applications are critical, zoning laws can vary depending upon the state and it is always recommended to gain the expertise of a general contractor to manage the construction process of any facility.
-Zoning laws can differentiate by different state regulations and are built to code with all of the components from heating and air conditioning, to ensuring proper CO2 and airflow systems are in place.
+While licensing applications are critical, zoning laws can vary depending upon the state and local jurisdiction.
+It is always recommended to gain the expertise of a general contractor to manage the construction process of any facility.
+Zoning laws can differentiate by different state and locality.
+What is required in two neighboring towns might be completely different?
+Building your facility to code can become excessively difficult given the crop you are producing.
+Local code officials will require additional information and education throughout the process.
+Some local zoning requirements to note are set-backs from schools, air purification prior to discharge, power consumption in a certain grid, and even security protocols.

 Carbon Dioxide Safety